Altria (MO)

 Best known for its Marlboro brand of cigarettes, Altria (NYSE:MO) offers tobacco and nicotine products.

-- Products command premium prices and result in a best-in-class gross margin of 70.9%
+- Products command premium prices and lead to a best-in-class gross margin of 70.9%

-Altria has some respectable qualities.
-If you like the story, the price looks fair.
+Altria shows some potential.
+If you like the stock, the valuation seems reasonable.

 Why Is Now The Time To Buy Altria?